itismynamenow/SelectionPluginUE4/README.md

 ## What is included

 * C++ code for
-  * USelectionComponent that can be attached to anything derived from APawn to store selection state and display selection cirle
+  * USelectionComponent that can be attached to any actor to store selection state and display selection cirle
   * USelectionManagerComponent that should be attached to AGameMode to keep track of all USelectionComponents
   * USelectionHUDComponent that should be added and wired a bit into AHUD to display selection rectangle
 * Assets